Wednesday, March 25, 2026

 Big Mama's got my back - even when I'm wrong.

 Additionally, and unrelated, Mom has this life affliction where small inconveniences are drawn to her with a magnetic pull.
 They are not unique inconveniences; getting stuck behind a tractor when you're running late, being forgotten in a doctor's office waiting room, choosing the stall with no toilet paper, etc, but you can almost count on them to all find Mom on the same day.
 It is typical for Mom to have a few intentions for a day, only one of them urgent or important, and that will be the one task that is thwarted by the universe.
 This is so well documented that it is barely news to anyone anymore.
 Dad often accuses her of "complaining," but Mom and I know it is something insidiously focused on her.
-And because she is so polite, she usually accommodates the inconvenience, accepting it with patient grace - at lest until she calls and tells me about it.
+And because she is so polite, she usually accommodates the inconvenience, accepting it with patient grace - at least until she calls and tells me about it.
 On rare occasions she attempts to stand up for herself, and typically that backfires.
 There is no justice for Nanny U, and she and I find it outrageous.
 What is it about her?

 Just last week we popped into a cafe for coffee before running a couple errands together.
 We enjoyed our mugs and shared a pastry and then said, 'Ok, lets get going, we're on a tight schedule."
 We ambled down the sidewalk and rounded the corner only to find Mom's car surrounded - completely blocked in by an assortment of obstacles.
 Four school buses were parked in the road, trapping the car in place.
 A huge walking tour blocked the sidewalk on the passenger side.
 Roughly 100 kindergarteners filled the street, pouring out of a nearby playhouse and filing into the buses.
 No other cars seemed to be blocked in.
 Only Mom's.